alexsnow348/learning-notes/learning-notes/meet-up-and-talk/the-ecb-euro-crisis.md

 # The ECB during the Euro Crisis and its Future Role in Global Disruption
 ---
 by  [Jean-Claude Trichet](https://en.wikipedia.org/wiki/Jean-Claude_Trichet)
-## Past of Euro
+## Past of ECB and Euro

-- the friendship between Germany and France
+- started as the friendship between **Germany and France**
 - [*Jean Monnet* ](https://en.wikipedia.org/wiki/Jean_Monnet) was the first-ever individual to be designated as an [Honorary Citizen of Europe](https://en.wikipedia.org/wiki/Honorary_Citizen_of_Europe "Honorary Citizen of Europe") in 1976.
-- Greek, Ireland, Portugal - crisis
+- Greece, Ireland, Portugal, Cyprus - crisis
 - **Greece**: The crisis led to a severe economic downturn and massive job losses.
 Greece's debt-to-GDP ratio jumped from 127% in 2009 to about 170% due to GDP drop.23
 - **Ireland**: Followed Greece in requiring a bailout in November 2010.
 Ireland's recovery started in 2012 to 2014, partly due to its banking crisis.35
 - **Portugal**: Required a bailout in May 2011.
 Portugal's recovery began in 2012 to 2014, and the country has performed strongly since 2019.